 Each issue relates to an emerging or overlooked theme in the field of human trafficking.
 The Review presents rigorously considered, peer reviewed material in clear English.
 The journal is open access with a readership in 78 countries.
 The Review is published by GAATW.
 Opinions expressed in articles and reviews in the Anti-Trafficking Review are the views of the authors, and not those of the editorial team, the publisher or the Editorial Board

-To download the articles, go to: www.antitraffickingreview.org
+To download the articles, please visit: www.antitraffickingreview.org

 Trafficked persons do not always benefit from money flows aimed in their direction, or indeed may suffer as a result of anti-trafficking spending.
 In addition, politics behind anti-trafficking money abound, and recipient organisations wonder whether they should take ‘tied’ funds or funds with ideological, geographical or other restrictions.
 In recent years governments have rushed to spend money on a range of poorly designed initiatives in the hope of avoiding or moving out of a low ranking in the US government's yearly Trafficking in Persons Report.